If you are looking for a 8-day Croatia itinerary that’s a good fit for first-timers, you’ve come to the right place!

 Program C: 8 km, takes around 4-5 hours to complete.
 This program is a continuation of program B and it allows you to see both the Lower and the Upper Lakes.

-As I already mentioned, we followed trail C (which I highly recommend), with the addition of the viewpoints on both sides of the Lower Lakes.
+As I already mentioned, we followed trail C (which I recommend you do as well), with the addition of the viewpoints on both sides of the Lower Lakes.
 You can read my detailed guide on how to visit Plitvice Lakes National Park for more directions and tips.

 Plitvice Lake National Park to Split